Fukuzawa Yukichi: Champion of "Civilization and Enlightenment"

-His first major work after the Restoration was Seiyō Jijō (Conditions in the West), published from 1867, which described Western political, economic, and social institutions in simple terms.
+His first major work after the Restoration was Seiyō Jijō (Conditions in the West), published in installments from 1867 to 1879, which described Western political, economic, and social institutions in simple terms.
 It became an immediate bestseller, selling around 250,000 copies.
 Even more influential was his series of pamphlets, Gakumon no Susume (An Encouragement of Learning), published between 1872 and 1876.
 Its opening line, "Heaven never created a man above another nor a man below another," became a frequently quoted phrase when advocating for social equality in the new era.
 In the work, Fukuzawa argued that differences in social status were not inherent but arose from differences in education.
 He advocated for practical, scientific learning (jitsugaku) over traditional Confucian scholarship.
 The book sold millions of copies and was instrumental in shaping the Meiji government's 1872 Fundamental Code of Education.